apple1417/bl-sdk-mods/Readme.md

 - Infinite Ammo
 - God Mode
 - One Shot Mode
+- Instant Cooldowns
 - Passive Mode
 - A 'Kill All' Button
 - A 'Level Up' Button
+- A 'Add OP Level' Button
+- A 'Suicide' Button

 Compatible with both BL2 and TPS.